compsoc-edinburgh/betterinformatics/resources/math-pwa/list.md

 learnt).
 You will be examined on you familiarity with the covered material and NOT familiarity with the structure of questions in Tutorials and Assignments.

+**Notes**

+Asterisked questions or solutions are recorded to have mistakes.
+Others exist.

 <div style="display:flex; flex-wrap: wrap; padding-top: 1.5em; justify-content: space-evenly;">

     <div style="padding-right: 1.5em;">